 Wild places keep our world rich with wonder and healthy food.

-Feed your wild life with Dorset Wildlife Trust www.dorsetwildlifetrust.org.uk.
+Firstly feed your wild life with Dorset Wildlife Trust www.dorsetwildlifetrust.org.uk.

-Wherever you are, there’s a Wildlife Trust caring for wildlife and wild places near you.
+Meanwhile…wherever you are, there’s a Wildlife Trust caring for wildlife and wild places near you.
 Find your Wildlife Trust.

 What’s your wild life?
-Tell us why wildlife or a special wild place matters to you or share your story in social media using #MyWildLife.
+Tell us why wildlife or a special wild place matters to you.
+Or share your story in social media using #MyWildLife.